-At NATO, Trump facing new questions about intelligence sharing
+Facing fuming British prime minister, Trump vows to plug leaks

 "When you see something like what happened a few days ago, you realize how important it is to win this fight," Trump said Wednesday night at the Royal Palace here.
 "We will win this fight.
 It's a horrible situation, what took place is horrible.
 Unthinkable.
 But we will win."

-It's the second time this month that Trump's administration has faced questions about the sanctity of intelligence shared by foreign governments.
+Trump's administration has faced questions at multiple points this month about the sanctity of intelligence shared by foreign governments.

 In a meeting with Russian officials on May 10, Trump revealed highly classified details about a plane bombing plot.
 The information was gleaned from the Israeli intelligence services, and was said to be so detailed that its origin would be obvious.